 Holy Anointing Oil

-When the nation got to Sinai, Moses was given instructions regarding the construction of the tabernacle, mercy seat, the altar and all the furnishings, the garments of the priest, the sacrifices etc.
+When the nation got to Sinai, Moses was given specific and detailed instructions regarding the construction of the tabernacle, mercy seat, the altar and all the furnishings, the garments of the priest, the sacrifices etc.

 Included among these instructions was the precise formula to make 'holy anointing oil" which was a base of olive oil mixed with certain proportions of myrrh, cinnamon, cassia, fragrant cane etc. Under penalty of being cut off from the people, the Jews were strictly forbidden from reproducing the exact formula for personal use.
 (Exodus 30:31-33)